Marlon Dingle

-Marlon Dingle is a fictional character from the British television soap opera Emmerdale, played by Mark Charnock.
+Marlon Dingle is a fictional character from the British ITV soap opera Emmerdale, played by Mark Charnock.
 He made his first appearance during the episode broadcast on 17 October 1996.
+Following the departure of Zak Dingle (Steve Halliwell), Marlon currently serves as the second longest-running character featuring in the programme, surpassed only by Eric Pollard (Chris Chittell).
+For his portrayal of Marlon, Charnock won the British Soap Award for Outstanding Achievement at the 2023 British Soap Awards.